 The primary concern with the layout is the lack of public street frontage and reliance on an easement for access.
-The easement provides for a right of ingress and egress and there are covenants for participation in its maintenance by the property owners.
-However, the drive does not include the features normally associated with a street.
+The easement provides for a right of ingress and egress, but does not appear to bind all parties into a maintenance agreement nor does the street include the features normally associated with a street.
 In the context of the multi-family surroundings it does function very much like a private drive suited to the purpose of providing vehicle access as is the case with multi-family apartment complexes, more as an alley than a formal street.
-For Bobcat Drive to be acceptable as a private street, at a minimum it would need to have issues of maintenance and pedestrian circulation addressed upon development of this site.
+For Bobcat Drive to be acceptable as a private street, at a minimum it would need to have issues of maintenance and pedestrian circulation addressed upon its development.

-The arrangement of the 13 homes appears to fit the minimum standards for zoning with resolution of the issues of open space and street type described above.
+The arrangement of the 18 homes appears to fit the minimum standards for zoning with resolution of the issues of open space and street type described above.
 Approval of the Master Plan would allow the developer to pursue the development concept and address the deficiencies of the site through platting and site plan approval process.
 Ultimately, development of the property could not occur without the platting of the outlot as a buildable lot and approval of the Major Site Development Plan for the multi-family housing.